allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ## mongo-migration-stream on production in Allegro

-Since internal launch in January 2023, we have migrated more than X production databases using _mongo-migration-stream_.
+Since internal launch in January 2023, we have migrated more than a hundered production databases using _mongo-migration-stream_.
-The largest migrated database stored more than Y GB of data.
+The largest migrated collection stored more than one and a half billion documents.
-At its peak moments, _migrator_ was synchronizing collection which emitted Z Mongo Change Events per second.
+At its peak moments, _migrator_ was synchronizing collection which emitted about 4 thousand Mongo Change Events per second.
-During one of our migrations, one of the collection queues grew up to A stored events.
-All of those events were later successfully synchronized into _destination database_.
+During one of our migrations, one collection queue size reached almost one hundered million events.
+All of those events were later successfully synchronized into _destination collection_.

 In Allegro we're using _mongo-migration-stream_ as a library in a Web application with graphical user interface.
 This approach allows Allegro engineers to manage database migrations on their own, without involving database team members.